good3n/tomgooden/src/blog/2019-11-28_acf-repeater-field-inside-group/index.md

 title: "ACF Repeater Field inside of Group Field"
 path: "/blog/acf-repeater-field-inside-group/"
 date: "2019-11-28"
-featuredImage: "../images/acf-pro.png"
+featuredImage: "./acf-pro.png"
-tags: ["WordPress", "Advanced Custom Fields", "PHP"]
+author: "Tom Gooden"
+tags: ["wordpress", "advancedcustomfields", "php"]
 ---

 TLDR; In order to display repeater field values nested inside of a group field with Advanced Custom Fields (ACF), you will need to loop over the group field AND the repeater field.